GinoGalotti/guildgazette/party.md

 ---
 layout: page
 title: The party
-subtitle: Those so called "friends"
+subtitle: Those so-called "friends"
-# Add some way to receive notifications when a new email happens
+bigimg: /img/party-table.jpg
 ---

 Do you really think I had enough time to write about you?
 C'mon.
 Give me some rest.

-I will try to expand on it some day.
+I will try to expand on it someday.
 Probably even today.
 Nah.
 Not today.

 ## Kenneth

 My little lizard friend.
-He is always taking care of us, although I am not really sure about the values of his pantheon... he seems to have a very peculiar moral compass.
+He is always taking care of us, although I am not really sure about the values of his pantheon... he seems to have a very particular moral compass.

 ## Fiona